tournepivoine/shinpokered-fr/README.md

 - Minor timing fix to title object palette loading
 - Fixed Raticate not appearing in Unknown Dungeon 2F in Blue-Jp
-- Fixed incorrect encounters on route 13 in Blue-Jp
+- Fixed incorrect encounters on route 13 in Blue-Jp v1.23.05
+- The function that shows the dex entry for starter pokemon is now more robust
+  - It now works for any pokemon (like if the starters are changed or randomized)
+  - It keeps a backup of the pokedex-owned flags instead of erasing them
+  - Removed the unused Ivysaur flag
+- Fixed an invalid apostrophe

 #Bugfixes: